-This policy and its procedures outlines how students enrolled in University of Sydney Preparation Programs (USPP) have their various learning needs identified and met by the College in a supportive teaching and learning environment.
+This policy and its procedures outline how students enrolled in an AEP course have their various learning needs identified and met by the College in a supportive teaching and learning environment.
 It aims to ensure all students have the necessary support, skills and knowledge required to complete their course successfully.
 The Student Disability Policy and Procedures provides further information on support available to people with additional learning support needs due to disability.